One-Time #Resistance Hero Rod Rosenstein Was Trump’s Leak-Hunter-in-Chief

 A few months after the Sessions press conference, documents obtained by The Young Turks show that the FBI’s counterintelligence division sought resources to establish a new unit to deal with the “complicated nature of—and rapid growth in—unauthorized disclosure and media leak threats.”

-“We did have to obtain some additional resources to augment our staffing but at no time did it feel like our ability to focus on other important problems was compromised by the enhanced focus on leak investigations,” according to Laufman, who said that the heightened priority didn’t strain resources from other national security priorities in the Justice Department.
+“We did have to obtain some additional resources to augment our staffing but at no time did it feel like our ability to focus on other important problems was compromised by the enhanced focus on leak investigations,” according to Laufman, who said the heightened priority didn’t strain resources from other national-security priorities in the Justice Department.

 Rosenstein’s willingness to take on leak cases isn’t a recent phenomenon.
-In 2012, Obama's Attorney General Eric Holder appointed him to oversee the prosecution of former vice chairman of the Joint Chiefs of Staff Gen. James Cartwright for telling the New York Times about the NSA’s development of the stuxnet malware, which disrupted operations in Iran’s nuclear program.
-Cartwright plead guilty to lying to the FBI about his interactions with the Times and and another reporter in October 2016.
+In 2012, Obama Attorney General Eric Holder appointed him to oversee the prosecution of former vice chairman of the Joint Chiefs of Staff, Gen. James Cartwright, for telling The New York Times about the National Security Agency’s development of the Stuxnet malware, which disrupted operations in Iran’s nuclear program.
+Cartwright pleaded guilty to lying to the FBI about his interactions with the Times and another reporter in October 2016.
 Rosenstein recommended Cartwright serve two years in prison, but President Obama pardoned him in his final days in office.

 “He feels strongly, as most prosecutors do, that when there’s highly sensitive classified information that’s leaked, if it’s possible to prosecute, it should be investigated with an eye toward doing so,” said Mary McCord, a Georgetown law professor who spent years in the Justice Department and ended her time there as head of its National Security Division.